chenxingqiang/jax-sklearn/doc/glossary.rst

         the scoring API.

-        Note that some estimators can calculate metrics that are not included in :mod:`metrics` and are estimator-specific, notably model likelihoods.
+        Note that some estimators can calculate metrics that are not included in :mod:`~xlearn.metrics` and are estimator-specific, notably model likelihoods.

     estimator tags